AP Chemistry : Laboratory Equipment and Procedure

 Always add acid to water.
 You should mix solutions slowly because you run the risk of solutions spilling, which may ruin your reaction entirely.
 Rapid mixing can also lead to inadvertently speeding up reactions and releasing energy or heat in a dangerous manner.
 During dilution of acids with, water heat is released; if a small amount of water is added to a concentrated acid it has the possibility of bubbling over the counter and onto you.

-Example Question #2 : Hypotheses And Procedures
+Example Question #41 : Laboratory Techniques And Analysis

 Which procedure separates two substances using their different boiling points?